Metal Clay Beginners Page

 The simplest way of firing the metal clay in your home is to use a gas ring.
 You’ll need to buy a small piece of steel mesh to support the dry metal clay on the ring.
 Have a look at a tutorial on how to fire metal clay using this method.

 You can also use a butane torch.
 Some people use these in the kitchen so if you have one, you can use it to fire your metal clay.
-Here is a tutorial on how to fire metal clay using a butane torch.

 Some metal clay teachers offer firing services for a small fee.
 If you’re not keen on firing the piece yourself, it’s worth finding out if there’s someone in your area and getting them to fire your metal clay pieces in a kiln.